NickBot-dev/ticket-lifecycle/README.md

 </p>
 <p>
 Working Tickets and Communication.
 This ticket was assigned to myself and the Online Bankng team.
 I responded with an update to the issue after further investigation.
 Also, assuring the customer that I am working on it diligently.
 The comment section below the ticket allows for communication to keep customers updated on the progress of resolving tickets.
-Being polite and empathetic with customers through good communication is important.
+Being polite and empathetic with customers through good communication skills is important.
 </p>
 <br />